Severi-Brauer varieties; a geometric treatment: Twisted linear systems

 \section{Twisted linear systems}

-If $L$ is a line bundle on $X$ then $|L|:=\p\bigl(H^0(X, L)^{\vee}\bigr)$ is the {\it linear system} associated to $L$.
-If ${\mathcal L}$ is a twisted line bundle on $X$ then there does not seem to be any way of defining $H^0(X, {\mathcal L}) $.
-However, one can define the {\it twisted linear system} $|{\mathcal L}|$ associated to ${\mathcal L}$; it is a Severi-Brauer variety.
+If $L$ is a line bundle on $X$, then $|L|:=\p\bigl(H^0(X, L)^{\vee}\bigr)$ is the {\it linear system} associated to $L$.
+If ${\mathcal L}$ is a twisted line bundle on $X$, then there does not seem to be any way of defining $H^0(X, {\mathcal L}) $.
+However, one can define the {\it twisted linear system} $|{\mathcal L}|$ associated to ${\mathcal L}$; it is a Severi--Brauer variety.
 We discuss three ways of constructing $|{\mathcal L}|$.
-The first, most general one is equivalent to viewing a Severi-Brauer variety as a Galois cohomology class.
+The first---most general one---is equivalent to viewing a Severi--Brauer variety as a Galois cohomology class.
 The second relies on the existence of the Hilbert scheme.
 The third approach is quite elementary but it does not give the most general result.

-Here it becomes important that ${\mathcal L}$ can be chosen to be a line bundle on $X_{k^s}$; we assume this from now on.